Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Anthony Davis included, take on the Golden State Warriors at 9:00 PM ET on Thursday in the 2023 NBA Playoffs.
+Anthony Davis and his Los Angeles Lakers teammates take on the Golden State Warriors in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.

-If you'd like to make predictions on Davis' performance, we dive into his available prop bets, using stats and trends, below.
+Below we will dive into Davis' stats and trends, helping you make good predictions on prop bets.

 Anthony Davis Prop Bets vs. the Warriors